howsyourmom/homepage/README.md

 # hawzz yo mum hompag
 This is the HTML for the Homepage on HYM.
 Ripped STRAIGHT from the chan.
 High quality.
-There are 2 branches.
-Master and Sir.
-"Master" loads the images from my server, while "Sir" loads the images from your hard drive.
 Use this code for whatever the fuck you want.
 It aint mine.
 Unlicensed.
 No copyright.
-WOOOOOOOOOOOOOOOOOOOO https://hym.upwader.com
+WOOOOOOOOOOOOOOOOOOOO.
+Note: All images are downloaded from my server.
+It also downloads the CSS from my server.
+Figure out how to use your modified CSS. lol https://hym.upwader.com